cttlfsh/LUS_mid_term/README.md

     * Compute the likelihoods with one of the implementation proposed using the training set,
     * Train the WFST and the LM,taking care about unknown words and with the possibility of using a frequency cut-off on the likelihood,
     * Evaluate the trained model on the provided test set.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors